Increase your global influence

 Discover how working with our Faculty can enhance your research and teaching.

-The University of Manchester is a global leader in discovery science and translating this into healthcare for the benefit of society.
+A global leader in discovery science and translating this into healthcare for the benefit of society

 We work with elite biological, medical and healthcare institutions across the globe that share our research interests, approach and commitment.